 So, with whatever mode you select, to clean all the teeth in your mouth you power on the brush twice and it will turn itself off twice.

 Lastly, you rinse the brush head out, remove it and place it on the supplied stand to dry.

 This process does mean it takes a few seconds longer to clean each arch, but it is still a lot quicker than a regular brush.

 It does take a little practice, but is relatively easy to master.
-The following video shows it in action.

 Having used many mouthpiece toothbrushes, I think the implementation by Y-Brush is one of the best I have seen.
 The cleaning results are better than the vast majority.
 But, the newer product SymplBrush just takes the edge in my opinion.